MicrosoftDocs/defender-docs/defender-xdr/create-custom-rbac-roles.md

 > [!IMPORTANT]
 > You must be a Global Administrator or Security Administrator in Microsoft Entra ID, or have all the **Authorization** permissions assigned in Microsoft Defender XDR Unified RBAC to perform this task.
 For more information on permissions, see [Permission pre-requisites](manage-rbac.md#permissions-prerequisites).
+> Microsoft recommends that you use roles with the fewest permissions.
+This helps improve security for your organization.
+Global Administrator is a highly privileged role that should be limited to emergency scenarios when you can't use an existing role.

 1. Sign in to the [Microsoft Defender portal](https://security.microsoft.com).

 2. In the navigation pane, select **Permissions**.

 3. Select **Roles** under Microsoft Defender XDR to get to the Permissions and roles page.

 4. Select **Create custom role**.

 5. Enter the Role name and description.

 6. Select **Next** to choose the permissions you want to assign.
 Permissions are organized in three different categories:

    :::image type="content" source="/defender/media/defender/m365-defender-rbac-permissions1.png" alt-text="Screenshot of the permissions screen" lightbox="/defender/media/defender/m365-defender-rbac-permissions1.png":::

 7. Select a permission category (for example, Security operations), and then review the permissions available.
 You can choose to assign the following different levels of permissions:

     - Select all read-only permissions – Users will be assigned with all the read-only permissions in this category.
     - Select all read and manage permissions – Users will be assigned all permissions in this category (read and manage permissions).
     - Select custom permissions – Users will be assigned the custom permissions selected.